carlosandfound/Robot-Game-Simulator/project/iteration1/README.md

 Makefile:
 - make all and make clean for the whole project (calls make recursively in subdirs).
+- good place for students to add a Doxygen rule for make doc later on in the course.

 src/:
 - the main source code where you will find robot_viewer.h/cc and robot_land.h/cc